v1n4k/DualTF-FLsim/dualflsim/README.md

 pip install -r requirements.txt
 ```

+### 2.1 Configuration (single source of truth)

+All run parameters are controlled via a YAML config at `configs/default.yaml`.
+You can provide a custom file via:

+- Environment: `export DUALFLSIM_CONFIG=/path/to/your.yaml`
+- CLI: `python run_simulation.py /path/to/your.yaml`

+Important consistency rules:
+- `model.seq_len` must equal `data.seq_length` (window length for TimeTransformer and data windows)
+- For PSM, keep `enc_in` and `c_out` at 25 for both time and freq models
+- `model.freq.nest_length` is used for frequency grand-windows, centralized tests, and the frequency model; it’s passed everywhere from config
+- Client counts: `simulation.min_available_clients` and `simulation.min_fit_clients` must be ≤ `simulation.num_clients`

+You can change any parameter in the YAML without editing code.

 ### 3. Prepare the Datasets

 This implementation uses the datasets from the original DualTF project.
 Ensure the `datasets` directory is present in the project root and contains the necessary data files (e.g., from the NeurIPSTS collection).